Carmen-Shannon/simple-discord/README.md

 - **Golang Performance**: Utilizes Go's performance by running the sending and receiving of data on different channels.
 - **Custom JSON Unmarshalling**: Populates an active session with easy-to-use Golang structs.
 - **Active Cache**: Maintains an active cache while the bot is running.
+    - The bot will attempt to fetch requested data from its local cache that it actively builds while it receives gateway events
+    - Each shard contains it's own cache, and the global cache of data can be accessed via the Bot instance
+    - Most of the caching is abstracted to the user, so as you develop you shouldn't notice it
 - **Auto Sharding**: Automatically takes advantage of discord sharding based on the needs of the Bot

 ## Installation